 Dr Jennyfer Lawrence Taylor is a Lecturer in Human-Computer Interaction (HCI) at the ANU School of Computing, and a Fellow of the Higher Education Academy (FHEA).

 She completed her PhD at Queensland University of Technology (QUT) on the co-design digital and tangible technologies to support the revitalisation of Aboriginal and Torres Strait Islander languages.
 She holds a Bachelor of Arts/Bachelor of Information Technology from ANU, majoring in anthropology and information systems, and Information Technology Honours from QUT.
 Jennyfer has also completed a Certificate IV in Government and was employed in the public sector for a number of years.

-Jennyfer is a University Fellow at Charles Darwin University, a Research Affiliate of the ARC Centre of Excellence for the Dynamics of Language, ANU Institute for Climate, Energy, and Disaster Solutions, and the Humanising Machine Intelligence Project.
-She is a member of the ANU Human Research Ethics Committee (HREC), a Co-Chair of the ANU Science and Medical Delegated Ethical Review Committee (DERC), and a Co-General Chair of the 24th Australian Conference on Human-Computer Interaction (OzCHI’22).
-She is also an accredited Mental Health First Aider, and a member of the ANU Ally Network.
+She was a member of the ANU Human Research Ethics Committee (HREC) from 2021-2022, a Co-Chair of the ANU Science and Medical Delegated Ethical Review Committee (DERC) from 2021-2022, and a Co-General Chair of the 24th Australian Conference on Human-Computer Interaction (OzCHI’22).

 ACM CHI 2021 Honorable Mention Award for the paper Diagramming Working Field Theories for Design in the HCI Classroom (Ploderer, Taylor, Munoz, Bircanin, & Brereton).